Universal Infant Free School Meals

 Free School Meals Application Process

 North Somerset Council provides an online application service for free school meals.
 Parents are able to apply online, at home or in school, and get an instant result.
-The system generates a letter that parents can print off and give to the school to show eligibility.
+The system generates a letter that parents can print off and give to the school and eligibility will start from the date of the letter.

 The online application system can be found here: www.n-somerset.gov.uk/fsm